 The board of directors governs the senior executives to manage the company’s day-to-day operations.
-Senior executives of a company include the general manager, deputy general manager, chief financial officer, secretary of the board of directors (if the company is listed) and other persons designated by the company’s articles of association.
+Senior executives of a company include the general manager, deputy general manager, chief financial officer, secretary of the board of directors (if the company is listed).
+And other persons designated by the company’s articles of association.
 All senior executives are accountable to the board of directors and shall exercise responsibilities within the scope of the board of directors’ authorization.

 Under the Company Law, the board of directors is responsible for appointing and dismissing the senior executives by an affirmative majority vote.
 It is advised the selection of senior executives is crucially determined by individuals’ qualification and competence.
 Once a candidate is appointed, the board of director enters into contracts with the individuals.
-If the board of directors deems a manager is no longer qualified for their position, the meeting may be convened to decide on manager’s dismissal, in accordance with law.
+If the board of directors deems a manager is no longer qualified for their position, the meeting may be convened to decide on manager’s dismissal.
 Furthermore, if the board of supervisors of the company discovers that the conduct of any manager violates any applicable law, administrative regulation, the articles of association or any resolution of the shareholder’s (general) meeting, the board of supervisors can propose to dismiss such a manager.